danangdwigustifajaryanto/danangdwigustifajaryanto/README.md

   </head>
   <body>
     <h1>Hi there 👋, I'm Danang Dwi Gusti Fajar Yanto!</h1>
-    <p>As a Computer Science student, I have a unique set of skills that include programming, graphic design, and the creation of creative content.
-In addition, I have published articles in international publications as a writer, presenter, and researcher.
-I am able to write useful and entertaining material on numerous social media platforms due to my great grasp of the English language.</p>
+    <p>I am a <strong>Software Engineering Teacher at SMKN 8 Malang</strong>.
+With a background in Computer Science, I have a diverse set of skills in programming, graphic design, and creative content development.
+I have also published articles in international journals as a writer, presenter, and researcher.
+My strong command of the English language enables me to produce informative and engaging content across various social media platforms.</p>
-    <h2>Skills</h2>
+    <h2>Programming Skills</h2>
     <ul>
       <li>Java</li>
       <li>HTML</li>